REG - 70.00.2 Data and Information Regulation

 3.4.2 Data that is relevant to planning or managing an administrative or academic function of the university.

-3.6 Data Owners are those that have oversight responsibility for data management related to University functions managed/administered/run by the units and personnel reporting to them.
+3.6 Data Owners are those who have oversight responsibility for data management related to University functions managed/administered/run by the units and personnel reporting to them.
 The Data Owner is the entity, department, or administrative workgroup that is responsible for assurance that the data is accurate and complete.
 The Data Owner, due to legal, legislative, or ethical constraints, may also, after consultation with others, make the determination that access to certain elements of the data is limited.

 4. Authority Over Data